eshraaqsaeed/SQL/README.md

 Dataset was installed from: https://ourworldindata.org/covid-deaths

 **Aim:**
-Perform data analysis on data using SQL
+Perform data exploration using SQL